What Is Apache OFBiz? Open Source ERP Framework Guide

 4. Plan Data Migration

-Before moving data into Apache OFBiz, businesses should clean, map, validate, and test records from existing systems such as spreadsheets, legacy ERP software, e-commerce platforms, or accounting tools.
+Clean, map, validate, and test records before moving data from spreadsheets, legacy ERP software, e-commerce platforms, accounting tools, or other systems.

 5. Build and Test Integrations